ategt/intent-examiner/ReadMe.md

 ## Installation

-I just cloned the repo, opened it as a project in Android Studio, and hit run.
+When I tried to run this from the repository, I just cloned the repo, opened it as a project in Android Studio, and hit run.

 ### Possible Future Features